infobloxopen/cni-infoblox/docs/README-K8S.md

 - "routes" (Optional): specifies the routes for the network.
 This is a well-known CNI attribute and is simply passed through to CNI.
 - "network-view" (Optional): specifies the Infoblox network view to use for this network.
 This is a Infoblox IPAM driver specific attribute.
 Other Infoblox specific attributes that are not shown in the example configuration:

+Note: The Gateway defined in the configuration file needs to be reserved as a reservation IP.
+You should not use this reserved IP for other purpose.

 Infoblox CNI IPAM Plugin
 ========================